OSGConnect/tutorial-matlab-HelloWorld/README.md

 information about the compilation process.

-## OSG Connect: Running the standalone binary applications
+## Running the standalone binary applications on OSG

-MATLAB runtime should be available on a machine to run the compiled binary applications.
-On OSG connect, a few versions of MATLAB runtime are available on OASIS as distributed environmental modules.
-To see whats available on OSG connect
+MATLAB Runtime should be available on a machine to run the compiled binary applications.
+On OSG Connect, a few versions of MATLAB Runtime are available on OASIS as distributed environmental modules.
+To see whats available on OSG:

     $ ssh username@login.osgconnect.net   # login on OSG connect login node
     $ module avail matlab